top of page

 • Spawn to ice-in-occasionally a day warm enough to fish comes along in December or even January and the post spawn lake trout can be vulnerable to flies.

-Caspian hasn't been stocked in at least 15 years, so the existing population of rainbows are self sustaining wild fish that spawn in tributary streams and spend most of their time feeding in the lake.
-Typical rainbows are in the 1 to 4 pound range, but fish of 5 to 7 pounds are not an unusual catch, and fish even larger are there.
-Like the lakers, the opportunity to catch rainbows varies quite a bit by the season:
+Caspian hasn't been stocked in at least 15 years, so the existing population of rainbows and browns are self sustaining wild fish that spawn in tributary streams and spend most of their time feeding in the lake.
+Typical rainbows and browns are in the 1 to 4 pound range, but fish of 5 to 8 pounds are not an unusual catch, and fish even larger are there.
+Like the lakers, the opportunity to catch rainbows and browns varies quite a bit by the season:

 • Ice out-Rainbows stage near tributaries (which are closed to angling) to wait for the right conditions to run upstream and spawn.
 They can be caught feeding on smelt and sometimes on dry flies when chironomids hatch.